goodyduru/goodyduru.github.io/_drafts/2023-10-05-ipc-unix-signals.md

     run()
 ```

 The above code sets a handler function for the `SIGUSR1` signal.
-This function prints out a statement to the console using `os.write` and increment i.
+This function prints a statement to the console using `os.write` and increment i.
 We use `write` rather than `print` because `print` isn't async-safe.
 It then sends the `SIGUSR2` signal in a while loop.
-When it receives a hundred `SIGUSR1` signals the loop ends and a `SIGQUIT` signal is sent.
+When it receives a hundred `SIGUSR1` signals the loop ends, and a `SIGQUIT` signal is sent.

 Here's the second process: